-Elizabeth Rose, based in the Portland, Oregon area, travels throughout the West and beyond writing about destinations, accommodations, events, and local cuisine.
+Elizabeth Rose, based out of Portland, Oregon, travels throughout the West and beyond writing about destinations, accommodations, events, and local cuisine on her blog Travel Rants and Raves.
 As an expert in cultural tourism, her writing reflects that passion.
 She has won awards for her photography and accompanies her articles with her own images.
-She also provides photos for magazine covers, websites and magazine articles.
+She also provides photos for magazine covers, websites, and magazine articles.
 When not out exploring, she can be found in her garden or at Vancouver, Washington dog parks with her two coonhounds.

 Elizabeth: I've been traveling all my life.
 I've been documenting my travel finds in writing and photography for over fifteen years.
 I got hooked from the backseat of my family car as a child when we'd go for Sunday drives to discover local attractions and historic sites.